My Portable Ergonomic Workstation Set Up for Digital Nomads

 Goldtouch Ergonomic Keyboard

 While researching ergonomic workspaces, I learned that it’s best to have an adjustable keyboard.
 This way, your hands can rest in a more natural position without tweaking the wrists.
-Also, keyboards without a number pad on the side are best for keeping your arms at a natural angle.

 Goldtouch has a number of ergonomic, adjustable keyboards for Macs and PCs.
 I chose the wireless bluetooth version so I wouldn’t have to deal with more cords.